Jundiaí Airport

 It is operated by Rede Voa.

 History

 The airport was commissioned in 1942 and it is dedicated to general aviation.
 In 2009 the airport was ranked 10th in terms of aircraft operations in Brazil, and in 2010 it remained amongst the busiest airports in the country due to its general aviation traffic, including executive aviation and aircraft maintenance facilities.

 On 15 March 2017 Voa São Paulo was granted by the government of the State of São Paulo the concession to operate this facility, previously operated by DAESP.

 Azul Conecta has its main maintenance base at the airport.

 Airlines and destinations

+No scheduled flights operate at this airport.

 Access

 The airport is located 7 km from downtown Jundiaí.